-Following the seminal work by \citet{Hu_2002} and its generalization for the full sky analysis by \citet{Okamoto_2003}, we implement the quadratic estimator (QE) to reconstruct the lensing potential field.
-The lensing of CMB photons breaks statistical isotropy of CMB fluctuations introducing coupling between spherical harmonic modes.
-This gives rise to non-zero off-diagonal covariance between two lensed CMB fields, which up to first order in the lensing potential $\phi$ is given by
+Following the seminal work by \citet{Hu_2002} and its generalisation for the full sky analysis by \citet{Okamoto_2003}, we implemented the quadratic estimator (QE) to reconstruct the lensing-potential field.
+The lensing of CMB photons breaks the statistical isotropy of CMB fluctuations introducing coupling between spherical harmonic modes.
+This gives rise to non-zero off-diagonal covariance between two lensed CMB fields, which up to first order in the lensing potential, $\phi,$ is given by

-The ensemble average $\left< . \right>_{CMB}$ is over lensed CMB fields assuming, contrary to the average introduced in Eq. (\ref{eq:power_spectrum_phi}), a fixed lensing potential field.
-The lensing response function, $f^{XY}_{\ell \ell'L}$ for different pairs of fields are shown in Table (\ref{tab:lens_response}).
-The coefficients, $F^{(s)}_{\ell L \ell'}$ are defined as the mode-coupling due to the lensing \citep{Okamoto_2003}.
-In Equation (\ref{eq:lens_correlation}), we use the Wigner-$3j$ symbol representation \citep{Okamoto_2003, Smith_2012}.
+The ensemble average $\left< . \right>_{CMB}$ is given over the lensed CMB fields assuming, contrary to the average introduced in Eq. (\ref{eq:power_spectrum_phi}), a fixed lensing-potential field.
+The lensing response functions, $f^{XY}_{\ell \ell'L}$, for different pairs of fields are shown in Table (\ref{tab:lens_response}).
+The coefficients, $F^{(s)}_{\ell L \ell'}$, are defined as the mode-coupling ones due to the lensing \citep{Okamoto_2003}.
+In Eq. (\ref{eq:lens_correlation}), we use the Wigner-$3j$ symbol representation \citep{Okamoto_2003, Smith_2012}.